vwigmore/PlebNet/README.rst

 |jenkins_build|

-*A self-replicating autonomous Tribler exit-node*
+*A self-replicating autonomous Tribler exit-node.*

 Documentation
 =============
- - The full report regarding this project can be found `here <https://github.com/Tribler/tribler/files/2025931/Bachelor_Project_2018_BotNet.pdf>`_
+ - The full report regarding this project can be found `here <https://github.com/Tribler/tribler/files/2133729/Bachelor_Project_BotNet.pdf>`_
  - The main issue regarding this project can be found `here <https://github.com/Tribler/tribler/issues/2925>`_

 Description